wmhilton-stoplight/platform-docs/2.-workspaces/j.custom-domains.md

 ![](../assets/images/custom_domain_cloudflare.png)

-You can read more about what this means in the CloudFlare documentation.
+You can read more about what this means in the Cloudflare documentation.

 ### The connection has timed out

-If you see an error related to "The connection has timed out", this typically means that a CAA DNS record is present on your domain, which is preventing the TLS verification process from completing.
+If you see connection time-out errors, this typically means that a CAA DNS record is present on your domain, which is preventing the TLS verification process from completing.

-> To learn more about CAA records and what they are used for, see the [Let's Encrypt documentation](https://letsencrypt.org/docs/caa/).
+> To learn more about CAA records and what they're used for, see the [Let's Encrypt documentation](https://letsencrypt.org/docs/caa/).
 You can
 > perform a [CAA lookup on your domain](https://www.entrust.com/resources/certificate-solutions/tools/caa-lookup)
 > for reference.